KiweeEu/shopware-kubernetes-dev/README.md

 Another useful feature is debugger with xdebug 3.
 Tested on PhpStorm and IntelliJ with PHP plugin.
 It is based on [Shopware/Production](https://github.com/shopware/production) template project, thus inherits all its tools.
 It provides a configuration which is close to the production one but with extended debug features.
-More information you will find in the article how to [develop Shopware 6 on Kubernetes](https://kiwee.eu/blog/shopware-6-development-on-kubernetes/).
+More explanation you will find in the article how to [develop Shopware 6 on Kubernetes](https://kiwee.eu/blog/shopware-6-development-on-kubernetes/).

 ## Prerequisites
 * Install [Minikube](https://minikube.sigs.k8s.io/docs/start/) for a local dev cluster
-* For a remote cluster we recommend installing [MicroK8s](https://microk8s.io).
+* For a remote cluster we recommend installing [MicroK8s](https://microk8s.io), but it should work with other distros too.
 * Install [DevSpace](https://devspace.sh/cli/docs/getting-started/installation).
 * Install [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/)

 ## Cluster creation
 In case of a local Minikube: create a cluster: